amtidd21/Alex-Repository/task_list.md

 ## Task List

+## For October 10

+1. Add to the working ELO code an additional update iteration (through using joining).

+2. Short write-up on one ELO update.

 ## 03OCT2024 UPDATE:

 Was able top get Elo ratings for all teams that played on October 7 2023.